microsoft/code-with-engineering-playbook/observability/log-vs-metric.md

 - In the event of an extended service outage, log data may be dropped/truncated due to buffer constraints.
 - Multiple componet process logging will manage & emit logs individually, which can be more complex to manage for outbound load.

 Agent based log collection relies on an external process running on the host machine, with the perticular component emitting log data stdout or file.
 Writting log data to stdout is the preferred practice when running applications within a container environment like Kubernetes.
 The container runtime redirects the output to files, which can then be processed by an agent.
+[Azure Monitor](https://azure.microsoft.com/en-us/services/monitor), [Grafana Loki](https://github.com/grafana/loki) [Elastic's Logstash](https://www.elastic.co/logstash) and [Fluent Bit](https://fluentbit.io/) are examples of log shipping agents.

 There are a number of advantages when using an agent to collect & ship log files: